-Music 150 Intro to Music of the 20th Century
+Music 150: Introduction to Music History - Music of the Twentieth Century

 Instructor: Niki Taylor

 This course introduces to students methods of analyzing musical genres and trends with a focus on major social, cultural, and political contexts for the music.
 Beginning at the twentieth century, we will examine the music of post-romantic, impressionist, expressionist, nationalist, popular, and experimental styles.
 Special attention will be given to important Canadian and American composers and performers and their musical responses to major events in North American history.

 Music 199D: Ensemble Practicum - Repertoire Set Two

 This practicum course provides students an opportunity to learn the basic skills of music ensemble rehearsal and performance.
 The course involves listening skills, practical drills in rhythm and sight reading, and group preparation of exercises and selected repertoire.
 No specific music background is required; this course will accommodate learners of various ability, experience and interest.
 It normally will be offered as a choir ensemble.
 An interest in developing musical skills as part of an ensemble is required.
 There is no audition.

 Note 1: Rehearsals take place during scheduled class time.

 Note 2: This course can be taken twice for credit, but must have a different letter designation (ie: Musc 199C and Musc 199D)

 Interdisciplinary Studies in Music

 The music curriculum at UFV addresses music as a social and artistic practice; no prior knowledge, special skills, or aptitudes are required.
 Our courses explore musical traditions and cultures from a range of historical, theoretical, and global perspectives.
 The courses are designed for students and teachers with broad interests in music, literature, history, media studies, psychology, and the visual arts.